 If you’re a history buff, there are many historical museums, towns, and monuments to add to your itinerary.
 Texas was its own country for nine years, something no other state can claim, and has all of the drama, military conflict, and political spats that go along with nation building.
 With more than 16,000 historical markers throughout all 254 counties of the state, be ready to tap on the brakes and pull over for a quick stop.
 As John Steinbeck noted in Travels With Charley, the smaller a town is, the more historical markers it is likely to have.

 Ready to ride?
-Here are the seven best Texas road trips to take this summer:
+Here are the eight of the best Texas road trips:

 1. Lajitas to Presidio